akjadhav/asst2/README.md

 ### Wait, I Think I've Done This Before? ###

 You may have already created thread pools and task execution libraries in classes such as CS107 or CS111.
-However, the current assignment is a unique opportunity to better understand these systems.
+However, the current project is a unique opportunity to better understand these systems.
 You will implement multiple task execution libraries, some without thread pools and some with different types of thread pools.
 By implementing multiple task scheduling strategies and comparing their performance on difference workloads, you will better understand the implications of key design choices when creating a parallel system.

 ## Environment Setup ##

-**We will be grading this assignment on an Amazon AWS `c7g.4xlarge` instance - we provide instructions for setting up your VM [here](https://github.com/stanford-cs149/asst2/blob/master/cloud_readme.md).
+**We will be grading this project on an Amazon AWS `c7g.4xlarge` instance - we provide instructions for setting up your VM [here](https://github.com/stanford-cs149/asst2/blob/master/cloud_readme.md).
 Please ensure your code works on this VM as we will be using this for performance testing and grading.**

-The assignment starter code is available on [Github](https://github.com/stanford-cs149/asst2).
-Please download the Assignment 2 starter code at:
+The project starter code is available on [Github](https://github.com/stanford-cs149/asst2).
+Please download the project 2 starter code at:

     https://github.com/stanford-cs149/asst2/archive/refs/heads/master.zip